opil/documentation/docs/develop/TP/opil_tp_interfaces.md

 ##### Example of Orion entity

-Currently not available (message not used at the moment)!
+Currently not available (message not used at the moment).

 #### RobotAgentDescription.msg